 Please start with 20 minutes per day and watch the fabric of your existence shift before your very own eyes.

 Spend 5 minutes trying to sit silently, clearing out your mind by simply focusing on your breathing.
-This might get a little boring, as boredom is a valid withdrawal symptom, and now you are breaking your addiction to where you mind has become comfortable dwelling.
+This might get a little boring, as boredom is a valid withdrawal symptom, and now you are breaking your addiction to where your mind has become comfortable dwelling.

-Next 5 minutes, focus on the upliftment and wellness of all others, especially those less fortunate than yourself.
+For the next 5 minutes, focus on the upliftment and wellness of all others, especially those less fortunate than yourself.
 This is also a good time to send love and healing energy to anyone anywhere you know might be hurting or suffering.

 Remember, the most special and powerful things in your life are the simple things, like the smile of your child, or the kiss from someone you care about, or the smell of a flower.
 Please don’t underestimate the meditation practice above due to its simplicity.
-A regular meditation practice is transformative.
+Regular meditation practice is transformative.